 Best Distance Driver Loft

-So that is how things look for professionals on tour but for you the ideal loft for distance is totally dependent on your own individual game.
+The driver for distance is totally dependent on your own individual game.
 If you are a beginner golfer we would typically recommend a driver with a high loft attack angle of between 12-14 if you are looking to add extra distance as the probability is that your clubhead speed is lower.
 This additional loft will help to provide you to increase your average driver distance while focusing on improving your technique and increasing club head speed.

 It is also recommended to have an understanding of your own club head speed on a regular basis.
 There are a couple of easy ways to do this.
 Firstly, you could go to your local golf club for a fitting where they should be able to calculate this for you.
 Otherwise, you may wish to purchase a Sports Sensors Swing Speed Radar which will be able to measure this for you and allow you to track your progress without breaking the bank compared to expensive alternatives.